 Although every family's costs will vary depending on whether they're covered by insurance—and to what extent—in general, it's important to expect some additional expenses during pregnancy.
 Medical expenses are perhaps the most expensive line item, but it's also important for pregnant women to budget for a healthy pregnancy diet, maternity clothing and other lifestyle changes.

-The Affordable Care Act, known colloquially as Obamacare, revamped the face of U.S. healthcare with a body of reforms that aimed to make healthcare available and affordable to all Americans.
-Under the ACA, prenatal care costs are free through qualified insurance programs, and won’t even require a copay, whether the insurance was purchased through the Health Insurance Marketplace or through an employer (as long as it is certified as a qualified health plan).
+The Affordable Care Act revamped the face of U.S. healthcare with a body of reforms that aimed to make healthcare available and affordable to all Americans.
+Now, most prenatal care is free or low-cost through qualified insurance programs, and won't even require a copay, whether the insurance was purchased through the Health Insurance Marketplace or through an employer (as long as it is certified as a qualified health plan).

-In addition, women don’t need to worry that their pregnancies will be considered pre-existing conditions and disqualify them; under ACA, they may receive coverage even if they’re already pregnant.
-Finally, ACA-approved health plans protect women even if they experience difficult—and expensive—pregnancies, prohibiting insurance plans from imposing a dollar limit on the total amount paid.
+In addition, women don't need to worry that their pregnancies will be considered pre-existing conditions and disqualify them; they may receive coverage even if they're already pregnant.
+Finally, there are health plans that protect women even if they experience difficult—and expensive—pregnancies, prohibiting insurance plans from imposing a dollar limit on the total amount paid.

 Prenatal doctor visits